 - Awards targeted to a certain major within the college

 - Awards limited to a small number of students

 These awards are nice if you win them, and you should always apply for them, but the reality is you have very little control over whether your student will receive them.

 We encourage families to cast a wider net in order to find their unicorn university.
-Instead of only looking at the name brand top tier schools, consider the hundreds of great schools who are also competing for the best students and who are willing to provide aid to get them.
-We see excellent students all the time who are accepted to amazing schools like Harvard or Yale but receive no money because mom and dad are too financially successful.
+Instead of only looking at the name brand top tier schools, consider the hundreds of great schools that are also competing for the best students and are willing to provide aid to get them.
+We see excellent students all the time who are accepted to amazing schools like Harvard or Yale, but receive no money because mom and dad are too financially successful.
 If you have the $250,000 set aside to pay for those schools, congratulations.
-For the rest of us, recognize that same student can turn around and get a full ride to a great school like the University of Dayton.
+For the rest of us, recognize that the same student can turn around and get a full ride to a great school like the University of Dayton.

 So how can you find the Unicorn University—just right for your budget?